 1. Practice active listening if you’re dating an introvert

-So when your partner is saying something, nod, lean in and ask questions.
+Pooja adds, “This is an acquired skill and can be practiced with the partner over a period of time to get it right.”
 In a world where most people hear but few listen, this can go a long way in helping you build a strong connection.

 2. Weigh your words carefully